axonivy-market/portal/README.md

 ## Documentation

-See the [Axon Ivy Portal on the Axon Ivy Market documentation](https://market.axonivy.com/portal) for details on how to use and customize it.
+See the [Axon Ivy Portal on the Axon Ivy Market](https://market.axonivy.com/portal) for details on how to use and customize it.

 ## License